-By focusing on fairness, universality and inclusion, and technology, The IFAB will continue to develop the Laws to promote a better game on every football field in every part of the world.
+By focussing on fairness, universality and inclusion, and technology, The IFAB will continue to develop the Laws to promote a better game on every football field in every part of the world.

 The IFAB has enjoyed engaging with people throughout the world and is always pleased and interested to receive suggestions or questions relating to the Laws of the Game.
-Indeed, many of the changes for 2017/18 are the result of suggestions from people from many different parts of the world.
+Indeed, many of the recent Law changes and topics in the 'play fair!' strategy have come from suggestions from people from many different parts of the world.
 Please send your suggestions or questions to: lawenquiries@theifab.com